paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

   (B) the amount of such interest (other than points) received for the calendar year,

-  (C) the amount of points on the mortgage received during the calendar year and whether such points were paid directly by the borrower, and
+  (C) the amount of points on the mortgage received during the calendar year and whether such points were paid directly by the borrower,

+  (D) the amount of outstanding principal on the mortgage as of the beginning of such calendar year,

+  (E) the date of the origination of the mortgage,

+  (F) the address (or other description in the case of property without an address) of the property which secures the mortgage, and

-  (D) such other information as the Secretary may prescribe.
+  (G) such other information as the Secretary may prescribe.

 **(c) Application to governmental units** For purposes of subsection (a)—